sailbot-vt/OLD-arduino-motor-control-20/README.md

 Code in master branch is standard libraries needed to be included.
 Actual library for motor control in the MotorLibraries branch, not the master branch

+See example schematic for wiring configuration.
+Pin assignments can change as needed, the schematic is just an example of things that work.
+However Vcc, GND etc must still remain.

 To do: